binxio/aws-cloudformation-power-switch/README.md

 # AWS CloudFormation power switch
-AWS CloudFormation power switch allows you to shutdown and startup all EC2, RDS and AutoScaling instances managed by one or more CloudFormation stacks.
+AWS CloudFormation power switch allows you to shutdown and startup all EC2, ECS, RDS and
+AutoScaling instances managed by one or more CloudFormation stacks.

 ## install the power switch
 to install the power switch, type: